aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 ## Setting the key prefix if using the predis driver

-If we change the default redis driver to use the old predis driver per connection key prefix setting does not work.
+If we change the default redis driver to use the old `predis` driver the per connection key prefix setting does not work.

 For predis we can only set a common prefix inside the 'options' setting::